cliosight/Docs/README.md

 ```

-## Example of Forms ##
+## Example of Forms in applications ##
 For an application like a meeting scheduling app, forms can be used to create contacts and groups of contacts.
-Along with that meeting scheduling form can also provide the necessary elements of the email notification that will be sent in various scenarios.
+Along with that meeting scheduling form can also provide the necessary elements of the email notification that will be sent once it is scheduled, updated or cancelled.
 Forms for this example:
 [Contact](https://app.cliosight.com/app/forms/35/show?noNavbar=true)
 [Group](https://app.cliosight.com/app/forms/34/show?noNavbar=true)